 Figure 1: The "Ring of Fire" is a zone of active earthquakes and volcanoes that rings much of the Pacific Ocean, including the Oregon coast.
-Volcanoes and earthquakes on this ring are tectonic plates.
-One type of movement is called subduction when thin, oceanic plates, rock beneath the Pacific Ocean, sink beneath thicker, lighter plates that make up continental plates.
-Earthquakes that occur as a result of subduction can trigger
+Volcanoes and earthquakes on this ring are caused by the movements of tectonic plates.
+One type of movement is called subduction - when thin, oceanic plates, such as those that compose the rock beneath the Pacific Ocean, sink beneath thicker, lighter plates that make up continental plates.
+Earthquakes that occur as a result of subduction can trigger tsunamis.